Hellenistic Judaism: Background

 The conquests of Alexander the Great in the late 4th century BCE spread Greek culture and colonization—a process of cultural change called Hellenization—over non-Greek lands including the Levant.
 This gave rise to the Hellenistic period, which sought to create a common or universal culture in the Alexandrian empire based on that of fifth-century Athens, along with a fusion of Near Eastern cultures.
 The period is characterized by a new wave of Greek colonization which established Greek cities and kingdoms in Asia and Africa, the most famous being Alexandria in Egypt.
-New cities established composed of colonists from different parts of the Greek world and not from a specific metropolis ("mother city") as before.
+New cities were established composed of colonists from different parts of the Greek world and not from a specific metropolis ("mother city") as before.

 The spread of Hellenism caused a blending of the local indigenous culture and the culture of the conquerors.
 Jewish life in both Judea and the diaspora was influenced by the culture and language of Hellenism.
 Local indigenous elites frequently played a significant role in embracing and promoting Hellenism, leading to its impact on all regional cultures, including the Jewish culture.
-In Judea, Hellenism gradually took hold, despite the relatively small number of foreign inhabitants.
+In Judea, Hellenism gradually took hold, despite the relatively small number of foreign settlers.